zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     ![](./media/vbcs_productorder_screen_1.png)

-3. Wow, that date does not look very nice\!
+4. Wow, that date does not look very nice!
 A simple way to change the format is by dragging the **Input Date Time** component from the component list and dropping it into the date column

     ![](./media/image113.png)